BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 *Following the loss of The Lonely Mountain to Smaug, the Dwarves of Erebor set out to reclaim the former*

-*Dwarven kingdom of Khazad-dûm.
+*Dwarven kingdom of Khazad-dÃ»m.
 In the years since the awakening of Durin's Bane, the once proud ancestral home of the Dwarves had become overrun and defiled by Orcs and other vile creatures.
-No more was Khazad-dûm a place of Dwarven industry and the sound of harps; instead, it had descended into a realm of darkness and cruelty, becoming known instead as the Black Pit of Moria.*
+No more was Khazad-dÃ»m a place of Dwarven industry and the sound of harps; instead, it had descended into a realm of darkness and cruelty, becoming known instead as the Black Pit of Moria.*

-*As Thrór leads the Dwarves of Erebor towards their rightful home, the Pale Orc, Azog, the leader of the Orc armies, strides forth from the
+*As ThrÃ³r leads the Dwarves of Erebor towards their rightful home, the Pale Orc, Azog, the leader of the Orc armies, strides forth from the
 Dimrill Gate as tides of Orcs pour from the bowels of the mountain with the sole purpose of putting an end to the Dwarven advance.*

 *Azanulbizar will now be the site of a bloody battle between Dwarves and Orcs.
 Countless casualties will be suffered on both sides as they fight for control of the Dimrill Gate.
-If the Dwarves fail to reclaim the realm of Khazad-dûm, then Azog will put an untimely end to the line of Durin and the Dwarves will never again lay claim to the mountain...*
+If the Dwarves fail to reclaim the realm of Khazad-dÃ»m, then Azog will put an untimely end to the line of Durin and the Dwarves will never again lay claim to the mountain...*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image236.jpeg)